1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Boreal Waters Community Foundation Grants is a grant program from Boreal Waters Community Foundation supporting local nonprofits in northeastern Minnesota and northwestern Wisconsin.
+Boreal Waters Community Foundation Grants is a grant from the Boreal Waters Community Foundation that funds local nonprofits in the Northland region working on community opportunity, resilience, and belonging.

 Get alerted about grants like this